 This humidifier has three fan speeds, which don't produce much noise but allow you to adjust the water output.
 The three-year warranty on the Honeywell HCM-350 is much better than the one-year coverage you get on similar-priced humidifiers.

 - Read our Honeywell HCM-350 Humidifier review

-2. Vicks Mini Filter-Free Cool Mist Humidifier: Best small humidifier
+2. Vicks Mini Filter-Free Cool Mist: Best humidifier for small rooms

 Designed to be easy to maintain, the Vicks Mini Filter-Free Cool Mist Humidifier is a great option for smaller rooms.